RedDrag0n32/4830-Final-Project/Final-Book-Blog/README.md

 Navigate to `frontend` folder and run `ng serve` to start Angular.

 Go to `localhost:4200` in your browser to access the website.

+## Locally with Docker:
+You need to have Docker installed.

+If you have `node_modules` in the `frontend` folder, for some reason the Docker build may not work.

+Run `docker compose build` and wait for Docker to finish building the three containers.

+Run `docker compose up` to start the containers.

+Go to `localhost:4200` in your browser to access the website.

 # Reference(s):
+Chris Scully's Docker lecture, slides, and the example MeanStack code.

 Changing where Angular generated files go. "how to change the dist-folder path in angular-cli after 'ng build'" - Stack Overflow
 [https://stackoverflow.com/questions/37348045/how-to-change-the-dist-folder-path-in-angular-cli-after-ng-build](https://stackoverflow.com/questions/37348045/how-to-change-the-dist-folder-path-in-angular-cli-after-ng-build)how to change the dist-folder path in angular-cli after 'ng build'